SAFUANlip/Algorithms/term3/task1/README.md

 ### Output format
 Print one number — the number of roads that need to be added so that the whole city becomes one block.

+---
+# D. "Touch of Death" or a five-point strike

+### Time limit 1 second

+### 64Mb memory limit

+### Input standard input or input.txt

+### Output standard output or output.txt

+Beatrix Kiddo was a mercenary in her youth and loved to make graphs of connections between her goals.
+She hung needles on the wall and tied them with threads.
+But since she is half Japanese, she especially liked when the goals could be arranged so that the threads did not intersect.
+You know the scheme that Beatrix wants to draw.
+Find out if she might like the scheme this time?

+### Input format
+v:number of Beatrix goals (max.
+1000), n: number of links between goals (max.
+3000), n pairs of links.

+### Output format
+YES, if Kiddo can draw a scheme that she likes, NO - if she can't.